 Spring 2023 – College Admissions Workshops are completed!
 If you missed one, then catch up on our YouTube channel.

 “Bravo” to the participants in our “Shakespeare in Isolation” workshop.
 Winner of the Pennsylvania “Humanities in Action Award”!

 Reading Excellence Award

 Tredyffrin Township Libraries are proud to offer a reading program for young adult readers!
 Young readers wishing to expand their reading lens beyond the United States and read “Around the World” should give it a try!
-Complete the program and receive a special award from the library.
-Yay you!
+Complete the program and receive a special award to mark your commitment.

-- Each book must be of reasonable literary merit and by a unique author
+Each book must be by a unique author

-- At least 1 book must be from a non-U.S. author
+At least 3 books must be from a non-U.S. author